limikael/mikrokat/docs/README.md

 New to Mikrokat?
 Start here to understand the framework and get your first application running.

+- [Overview](./getting-started/overview.md) - What problem Mikrokat solves and how it works
 - [Quick Start Guide](./getting-started/quick-start.md) - Get up and running in minutes with a simple example

 ## 📚 Core Framework